Israa-Idris/HR-Attrition-SQL-Analysis/README.md

 - **Number of Columns:** 33
 - **Number of Rows:** 1470

-By removing these columns, we ensure that our analysis focuses on the most relevant data.
+By removing these columns, I ensure that my analysis focuses on the most relevant data.

 save the new table as , fair-yew-429113-a4.HR_Analytics.HR-Employee-Attrition3